Jack Suwinski Player Props: Pirates vs. Brewers

 Jack Suwinski At The Plate

-- Suwinski has 44 hits, which ranks first among Pittsburgh hitters this season, while batting .240 with 23 extra-base hits.
+- Suwinski has 44 hits, which is best among Pittsburgh hitters this season, while batting .239 with 23 extra-base hits.

-- He ranks 114th in batting average, 26th in on base percentage, and 12th in slugging among the qualifying hitters in MLB.
+- Among qualified hitters in baseball, he ranks 117th in batting average, 29th in on-base percentage, and 12th in slugging.

-- In 37.9% of his games this season, Suwinski has notched at least one RBI.
-In eight of those games (13.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- Suwinski has driven home a run in 22 games this year (37.3%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on three occasions..

-- In 37.9% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (10.3%).
+- In 22 of 59 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.